Jonny-GM/ffclipper/README.md

 - Automatic hardware acceleration (NVENC), tonemapping and two-pass encoding to target a specific file size limit
 - Support for soft subtitles and burning into video

+Note: this project is not affiliated with ffmpeg

 ## Requirements

 1. Windows, Mac, or Linux